 Leveraging tailoring to encode inductive biases.
-We perform a prediction-time optimization to encourage outputs to follow conservation laws using the tailoring framework [3].
+We perform a prediction-time optimization to encourage outputs to follow conservation laws using the tailoring and meta-tailoring frameworks [3].
 Tailoring encodes inductive biases in the form of unsupervised losses optimized inside the prediction function.
-In doing so, tailoring fine-tunes the model to each query to ensure that it minimizes the unsupervised loss for that query.
+In doing so, tailoring fine-tunes the model to each query to ensure that it satisfies the unsupervised loss for that query.
 For example, we may optimize for energy conservation in a physics prediction problem.
 In meta-tailoring, we train the model to do well on the task loss after the tailoring step has fine-tuned its parameters.
-In contrast to auxiliary losses, which would optimise the conservation loss only for the training points, tailoring allows us to ensure conservation at test time.
-Since we aim to build in the conservation in the architecture, we want to ensure it is also satisfied for unseen test samples.
-Another advantage of tailoring losses is that they are easier to meta-learn.
-Auxiliary losses are pooled over all examples and training epochs and their effect is only known at validation/test time.
-We would need to use implicit gradients [29, 35] to know their eventual effect on the final weights at the end of training.
-With tailoring, we can directly measure the effect of the meta-learned update on the same sample.

-A limitation of tailoring framework is that the tailoring loss must be user-specified.
+This allows us to impose inductive biases on the test queries not known at training time, as in transductive learning [46].
+A limitation of tailoring is that the tailoring loss must be user-specified.
 This is acceptable in domains where the desired inductive bias is both known and easily encoded, but problematic in general - we address this issue with Noether Networks.
-Our approach can be seen as a generalization of tailoring where the unsupervised loss is meta-learned and takes the form of a conservation loss.